adif-git/library/README.md

 # WEB DEVELOPMENT
-This is written in Django and using MySQL databases

-## Overview
+This is for web development projects